PLEXATIC/DIGCREA/README.md

 ## Tools
 There are several libraries and pretrained models that are to be used in order to create such a video.
 This includes the default ML-Libraries like numpy, tensorflow/pytorch, opencv, and of course a pretrained StyleGAN2 model.
 Potentially, the StyleGAN2 Model could be exchanged for a stable-diffusion model, as there have already been made some attempts to create videos using stable diffusion.

-Computation power can either be accessed using google-colab or by using a pretty powerful pc that will soon arrive.
+Computation power can either be accessed using google-colab or [lambda labs](https://lambdalabs.com/) for larger and faster training (we recommend that for the stable diffusion video generation).

 ## Attempts
 Unfortunately, there was no time yet to start attempting to create such a video.
 However, at the very latest when the PC arrives, attempts will definitely be made.